OnniVirtanen/koivu-api-gateway/README.md

 # koivu-api-gateway

-Koivu works as a reverse proxy and an api gateway.
-It has ratelimiting, apikey authentication and logging.
+Koivu is a lightweight API gateway.
+By default it has DB-less configuration, ratelimiting, API-key authentication and logging.
+Koivu is a stateless service and can be run locally, in docker or in kubernetes.

 ## Get started
 Koivu has two configuration files: config.yaml and keys.yaml.
 Route configuration is in config.yaml.
 API-key authentication is in keys.yaml.